vagrant-libvirt/vagrant-libvirt/README.md

 ```

 ---
-To run with Podman you need to add
+To run with Podman you need to use a rootful container and add

 ```bash
   --entrypoint /bin/bash \